AdobeDocs/experience-manager-screens.en/help/user-guide/configuring-context-hub.md

 You can set up the data store as a Local I/O event or as a local database event.

-The following asset level data triggers example showcases a local database event that sets up a data store such as an excel sheet that allows you to use ContextHub configurations and segments path to AEM Screens channel.
+The following asset level data triggers example showcases a local database event that sets up a data store such as an excel sheet that lets you use ContextHub configurations and segments path to AEM Screens channel.

-Once you have set up the google sheet correctly for example as shown below:
+After you have set up the `google` sheet correctly, as shown in the example below:

 ![image](/help/user-guide/assets/context-hub/context-hub1.png)

-The following validation is what you will view when you check your connection by entering the two values, *google sheet ID* and *API key* in the format below:
+The following validation is what you view when you check your connection by entering the two values, `*google sheet ID*` and `*API key*` in the format below:

 `https://sheets.googleapis.com/v4/spreadsheets/<your sheet id>/values/Sheet1?key=<your API key>`